 So we’re good, right?
 Once there is a vaccine, everyone gets their shots – herd immunity right away – big party?

 Alas, no. Laws do not enforce themselves.
 Anyone who has been stiffed on a bill knows the feeling of having the law on your side, but being unable to compel compliance anyway.
 Jacobson, and the recent cases that have applied it, all stand for the legal right of a state to put society’s health interests above any individual’s interest in not getting vaccinated during this pandemic.
-(This really is a state issue – despite certain elected officials’ occasional wrong pronouncements, the U.S. federal government has no authority to compel any behavior in the name of public health.)
+(This really is a state issue – despite certain elected officials’ preemptive complaints, the U.S. federal government has relatively little authority to compel behavior in the name of public health.)
 Enforcement, however, is a separate matter.

 I bet you can figure this one out on your own.
 What can you do to increase the likelihood of enforcement of good laws that will help you both personally and professionally?
 What options are available to an event professional who is counting on people getting vaccinated as soon as that becomes a realistic possibility?
 To paraphrase Jacobson, what can you do so that the liberty to be selfish and willfully ignorant and slow the nation’s recovery is properly regulated by the law and the people charged with carrying out the law?